Boston, Lincolnshire: Health

 In the mid-2000s Boston was shown to have the highest obesity rate of any town in the United Kingdom, with one-third of its adults (31%) considered clinically obese.
 Obesity has been linked to social deprivation.

 Sport

+Rugby

-The Princess Royal Arena is located on the Boardsides, just outside Boston.
-Boston Rugby Football Club is based at the Princess Royal Arena.
+The Princess Royal Arena is located on the Boardsides, just outside Boston, and is the home of Boston Rugby Football Club.
 The club was established in 1927 by Ernst Clark, who had an interest in providing activity for boys.

 Football

 The town has two nonleague football clubs.
-The more senior Boston United, nicknamed the Pilgrims, plays in the National League North.
+The more senior Boston United, nicknamed the Pilgrims, plays in the National League following promotion in 2024.
 The stadium is currently located on York Street in the centre of the town and has an approximate capacity of 6,200.
-Boston United moved out of their former ground, York Street, for the 2020–21 season, to the Jakeman's stadium on the outskirts of town.
+Boston United moved out of their former ground, York Street, for the 2020–21 season, to the Boston Community Stadium on the outskirts of town.
 The town's second club, Boston Town, nicknamed the Poachers, plays in the United Counties Football League.
 Its home games are played at their stadium on Tattershall Road, on the outskirts of Boston.